 White sand and Crystal turquoise waters

-But why Formentera has these spectacular clean waters?
+But why Formentera has these spectacular crystal-clear waters?

-Well, Formentera island is surrounded by Poseidonea meadows.
+Well, Formentera island is surrounded by Posidonia meadows.

-This magical plant works as a filter and cleans and purifies the water to give it the incredible transparency that you see in all pictures taken in Formentera.
+This magical plant works as a filter and cleans and purifies the water to give it the incredible transparency that you can see in all the pictures taken in Formentera.

 Tourism and Formentera